-Edgar Lui is an expert in multigenerational living at the University of New South Wales’ City Futures Research Centre.
-In 2017 he co-authored the book, Living together: The rise of multigenerational households in Australian cities.
+Edgar Liu is an expert in multigenerational living at the University of New South Wales’ City Futures Research Centre.
+In 2017 he co-edited the book, Multigenerational Family Living: Evidence and Policy Implications from Australia.

-Dr Lui said one in five Australian households was multigenerational (generally considered to mean one or more adult offspring living with one or more of their parents).
+Dr Liu said one in five Australian households was multigenerational (generally considered to mean one or more adult offspring living with one or more of their parents).

-Despite the focus on adult family members being forced to cohabit for economic reasons, multigenerational living was often a preference, Dr Lui said.
+Despite the focus on adult family members being forced to cohabit for economic reasons, multigenerational living was often a preference, Dr Liu said.